AKaastrup/MTL-RL_CARLA/README.md

 This implementation aims to compare the performance of a pseudo MTL Deep-RL arhitecture (two options provided) and a pure Deep-RL architecture to determine if an expansion of the state space facilicated by the MTL component can yield make helpful features more accessable to the subsequent RL component thereby increasing performance.
 For this use case, an autonomous vehichle is trained to navigate using RGB inputs in an end-to-end approch.
 For the MTL variants the MTL component would produce the corresponding segmantic segmentation and depth regression for the input image.
 The RL component would then train on all three images.

+## Dependancies and setup
+The implementation uses [OpenAi Gymnaisum](https://gymnasium.farama.org), [Stable Baselines3](https://stable-baselines.readthedocs.io/en/master/) and the [CARLA simulator](https://carla.org) to facilitate the training.
+This implementation was tested using the 0.9.11 CARLA version and was installed using the Debian CARLA installation method as is described in [this guide](https://carla.readthedocs.io/en/latest/start_quickstart/).

+For alternative CARLA installation is may be necessay to reconfigure the carla_env.py \_setup() function such that the carla_dir variable refers to the correct directory.

 ## Commandline parameters
 * --training-algorithm: Training algorithm to be used. \[PPO, SAC\].
 Default PPO
 * --obs_space: Observation space to be used. \[rgb, CnnMtl, MipMtl\]